 If you were after a shorter walk from Coldwater Hut, there are 3 options:

 - Catch the water taxi to Coldwater Hut and walk back to Kerr Bay as above.

 - Take the route across the Travers River to Lake Head Hut and then on to Kerr Bay.

 - Take the scenic route up the Travers Valley to the footbridge and then down the other side of the Travers River to Lake Head Hut and Kerr Bay.
 This would be my recommendation if I was planning a shorter walk.

-The alpine village of St Arnaud is on State Highway 63.
+Head for the alpine village of St Arnaud which is on State Highway 63.
 Coming from the north, take State Highway 63 from Blenheim, 103 kilometres.
 From the south, State Highway 6 from Murchison and then State Highway 63 on to St Arnaud, 80 kilometres.